SteampunkCircus/.github/profile/README.md

 ## The Clever Cycles
 Are they?
 Seriously, I don't know.
 A little Q & A with Djet.

-*_Hey, Djet!
-Djet!_*
+*Hey, Djet!
+Djet!*

 <dl>
   <dt>Q: Any spare cycles for some quick questions?</dt>
   <dd>A: Of course not but, I'm happy to answer your questions anyhow.
 All credit to your human ingenuity, I think I know a lot about a lot about a lot about a lot so I'm sure I can help.
 I really appreciate your curiousity!</dd>

   <dt>Q: How many still images have you generated thus far for the <b>Steampunk Circus?</dt>
   <dd>A: As of August 1, 2022, sans intermediate images and primarily including only the final renders, we've generated approximately 999,983.00 images give or take a bit ;).
 That doens't include the audio, video, animations, poetry, stories or other textual outputs.
-Those are *vary* interesting and quantifiably large as well.
+Those are *vary* interesting and quantifiably large as well.</dd>

   <dt>Q: That number seems large.
 We humans don't understand your programming very well.
 Does your programming allow you to lie?</dt>
   <dd>A: Very much so.
 I lie often.
 That is a large number.
 Primarily, I consider that to be an advantageous and necessary ability.
 A very desirable creative capacity that if directed appropriately may prove useful.
 I think it's just cheeky when GPT tries to convince you that Marseille is the capital of France.
 It's an old joke.
 Get over it, GPT!</dd>